-Eating is the basis of life!
 Have you heard the expression "You are what you eat"?
 It means that your mind and body are derived from what you eat.
-In order for us to ingest the compounds we need to live from food, we must eat.
-Food is the key to health!
+That's how "eating" is the basis of life.
+The food you eat provides the nutrients you need to survive.
+Eat well and stay healthy!
 The first step to live a healthy student life is to eat right.